 The Dolly Hand Cultural Arts Center is here to enhance your classroom curriculum during this time of COVID-19 by offering performing arts experiences for your students in a safe & accessible manner.
 Please submit reservation requests for ALL performances by Nov.
 2, 2020.

-Teachers: If you attended a performance with your class, please complete a survey and fax it to us at 561-993-1162.
+Teachers: Please complete a survey after you have viewed/attended a performance and scan it back to the DHCAC.
 Your responses are very important to us - thank you!